Credit Card Fraud Detection Tips 2023

 Payment cards are easy to use because you only need to transmit a few simple numbers to the bank in order to identify your account and authorize the transaction.
-This simplicity makes them vulnerable as well, because it’s very hard to practice rigorous data security on a few simple numbers that must be shared with the parties you’re transacting with.
+This simplicity makes them vulnerable as well.
+It’s very hard to practice rigorous data security on a few simple numbers that must be shared with the parties you’re transacting with.

 In the card-present space, EMV chips have gone a long way towards reducing in-person fraud.
 These chips tokenize account numbers, making them less vulnerable to data theft, and cannot be counterfeited as easily as magnetic stripe cards.

-Credit card fraud can originate from a wide range of scenarios, from a thief stealing a credit card from an unattended purse to sophisticated cyberattacks that steal thousands of sets of payment credentials from merchant websites.
+Credit card fraud can originate from a wide range of scenarios, from a thief stealing a credit card from an unattended purse to sophisticated cyber-attacks that steal thousands of credit card numbers from merchant websites.

-A third type of fraud, account takeover, is when a fraudster gains access to an online account, such as at a bank or ecommerce store, which belongs to somebody else.
-Account takeover often leads to credit card fraud, as the fraudster may be able to make purchases or steal payment credentials of the account owner had their credit card information stored there.
+A third type of fraud, account takeover, is when a fraudster gains access to an online account, such as at a bank or e-commerce store, that belongs to someone else.
+Account takeover often leads to credit card fraud, as the fraudster may be able to make purchases or steal payment credentials if the account owner had their credit card information stored there.

 The next step is to utilize some of the basic anti-fraud tools provided by your payment processor, like AVS and CVV verification.
 This requires purchasers to enter the correct billing address and CVV number associated with the payment card in order to complete a transaction.
 While some fraudsters will have access to this information, many won’t.